heyMP/phys010/units.md

 If we ask you how much energy there is in your soda can and you answer 1... we then wait ... and follow by 1 what?

-It could be 1 Joules, 1 Calorie or maybe 1 orange worth of energy?
+It could be 1 Joule, 1 Calorie or maybe 1 orange worth of energy?
 1 is not an answer, you need a unit.

 Units are often abbreviated.
 For example a second becomes s.